keikhcheung/keikhcheung.github.io/_posts/blog/2020-06-27-Linear-Writing-Software-Impedes-Literary-Exploration.md

 ![A lot of highlights, comments and suggestions on the subject text.
 It's hard to focus on reading or writing.](/images/blog/LWrit-Visual-Redundancy.jpg)
 <div class="extras cap" markdown="1">
 An example of working on Google Docs.
 When it is a heavily amended, visual redundancy is severe.
 You could hardly focus on reading or writing.
-(Draft for [PlayBase Medium post][PlayBase Medium]{:target="_blank"})
+(Draft for [PlayBase Medium post][PlayBase Medium])
 </div>

 ### Contextually Dependent & Source-Bound